SPCHSCI 701 : Dysphagia for Speech Language Therapists

 |Capability 5:||Independence and Integrity|

 |Capability 6:||Social and Environmental Responsibilities|

-- Demonstrate and apply knowledge of assessment, VFSS, clinical evaluation, oro-motor assessment, observation assessment, case history (Capability 1, 2, 3, 4, 5 and 6)
+- Demonstrate and apply knowledge of assessment, VFSS, clinical evaluation, oro-motor assessment, observation assessment and case history.
+(Capability 1, 2, 3, 4, 5 and 6)

 |Critical appraisal||10%||Individual Coursework|